Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 The GET verbs also support several query parameters that allows you to manipulate and refine the requested data:
 - `$orderby`: defines how the returned data will be sorted
 - `$first`: returns only the top `n` items
-- `$filter`: filter the returned items
+- `$filter`: filters the returned items
-- `$select`: return only the selected columns
+- `$select`: returns only the selected columns

-For more details on how they can be used, read refer to the [REST documentation](./docs/REST.md)
+For more details on how they can be used, refer to the [REST documentation](./docs/REST.md)

 ### GraphQL endpoint